RobertARandolph/AdmiralBumbleBee.com/ReaperScripts.md

 Awesome script.
 Setup your own quick show/hide of tracks and get on with being awesome in REAPER.

-## Reverse order of selected tracks

 # Donate!!

-This post took dozens of hours to research, screencap, write and edit, **but If you appreciate the information presented then please donate to the script authors!**
+This post took hundreds of hours to research, screencap, testing, write and edit, **but If you appreciate the information presented then please donate to the script authors!**

 These scripts can take hundreds of hours of a person's free time.
 Many of them are written simply because someone had a problem on the forum, or mentioned some lacking functionality.